fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 We can get the content of the new note straight from the form field.
-Due to the field having a name we can access the content via the event object<i>event.target.note.value</i>.
+Because the field has a name, we can access the content via the event object <i>event.target.note.value</i>.

 ```js
 <form onSubmit={addNote}>